-Karate-do Philosophy
+Karate-Do Philosophy

 Understanding the principles and philosophy of traditional Karate-Do is essential for all its participants.
 Karate is often sensationalized by some people as a brutal method of fighting.
 The purpose, objectives, and goals of Karate should not be limited to its physical appearance.
 The relationship between a lifetime of martial arts and the necessity of using Karate skills in a mature and responsible way has been taught for many centuries.